doersino/wikipediastats/README.md

 * This three-afternoon project was my first foray into Haskell after not using it for a couple of years (and back then, I was firmly lodged in the beginner-to-intermediate gap).
 Don't expect elegance, custom monads or adherence to best practices.
 * I haven't bothered listing version ranges for the dependencies of this tool in `package.yaml` because I don't know which past or future versions will invariably break things, but I think the choice of stackage resolver makes this less problematic than it used to be before Stack was around?
 Not sure.
 If you, a future software historian, can't seem to get the dependecies to play along nicely, I'm sorry.
+* An improvement I didn't care to implement: Store the largest tweeted value (for each stat, for each Wikipedia) in the cache in order to avoid duplicate tweets when the stat reaches a milestone, falls below it again due to article deletions or similar, then reaches the milestone again.
+* Some Wikipedias are ignored by this bot – that's those whose statistics pages don't use Arabic numerals.
+This could probably be worked around in various ways, but I'm too white to consider it a priority for a Twitter bot.